platomav/MCExtractor/README.md

 ![](https://i.imgur.com/B0YOrpw.png)

 To build a MCE Microcode Blob (MCB.bin), input the desired Intel or AMD microcode binaries and use -blob parameter.
-You can use your own microcodes or find the Latest Production Intel and AMD ones at the [Intel, AMD & VIA CPU Microcodes](https://github.com/platomav/CPUMicrocodes/) repository.
+You can use your own microcodes or find the Latest Production Intel and AMD ones at the [Intel, AMD, VIA &amp; Freescale CPU Microcodes](https://github.com/platomav/CPUMicrocodes/) repository.
 To extract the latest microcode from a MCB, input a single microcode binary and use -blob -search parameters.
 MC Extractor will validate the detected MCB, check if the microcode is already up-to-date before extracting the latest and notify accordingly.

 #### **B4.
 MC Extractor Error Control**